NinjaShadowBoy/NinjaShadowBoy/README.md

 ### **Let's Connect:**
 - 🌐 Check out my repos and join me on my coding journey!
 - 💡 Always open to **collaboration**, feedback, and new ideas.
-- ✉️ Feel free to reach out—I’d love to hear about your projects, too!
+- ✉️ Feel free to reach out.
+I’d love to hear about your projects, too!